nehak2209/WIM_MUSIC/README.md

 * Prerna Shelke - prernashelke01@gmail.com

 ### About The Project
-WIM_MUSIC i a web based application which is basically a music streaming website.
+WIM_MUSIC is a web based application which is basically a music streaming website.

 ## Features
 1. User accounnt creation (Sign in and Sign up)